Matsumotorise/MD-CV/index.md

     : My attempts to make OSRS bots when I was still into RuneScape.

 ### Usual Workflow
 + Personally, I use Webstorm, CLion, InteliJ, and PyCharm in my programming.
-These JetBrains products have Vim-emulation, Git integration, and other plugins that keeps things comfy.
+These JetBrains products have Vim-emulation, Git integration, and other plugins that keeps the development environment comfortable.